Norman Fell: Career

 Aside from Fell's best-known television work, he also played minor character roles in several films, including the original Ocean's 11 with the Rat Pack; It's a Mad, Mad, Mad, Mad World; PT 109 with Cliff Robertson as John F. Kennedy; Mike Nichols' The Graduate; Don Siegel's Charley Varrick; Bullitt with Steve McQueen; and Catch-22 (as Sergeant Towser).
 He appeared alongside Ronald Reagan in Reagan's last film, The Killers with Lee Marvin and Clu Gulager, in which Reagan portrays a villain who slaps Angie Dickinson.
 In 1992, he starred as a hotel owner in a comedy film titled Hexed.

 Cast of NBC series Needles and Pins, 1973.
 Bottom, from left: Deirdre Lenihan, Fell.
 Top, from left: Bernie Kopell, Sandra Deel, and Louis Nye.

 On TV, Fell portrayed Mike in Joe and Mabel (1955–1956), Howie Fletcher in The Tom Ewell Show (1960–1961), Meyer Meyer in 87th Precinct (1961–1962), Charles Wilentz in Dan August (1970–1971), Nathan Davidson in Needles and Pins (1973), Bernie Solkin in Executive Suite (1976–1977), Richie's father in Richie Brockelman, Private Eye (1978), and Ben Cooper in Teachers Only (1982–1983).

 From 1977 to 1979, Fell portrayed the main characters' landlord Stanley Roper on the hit sitcom Three's Company (a role with some similarities to hard-edged, suspicious landlord Mr. McCleery in The Graduate, who was on the lookout for reasons to evict Benjamin Braddock, like Mr. Roper was with Jack Tripper).
 He continued the role as the co-lead with Audra Lindley playing his wife, Helen, on The Ropers, a spin-off which lasted two seasons, airing from 1979 to 1980.

 Fell won a Golden Globe Award for Best TV Actor in a Supporting Role in 1979 for Three's Company.
 He was nominated for an Emmy Award for his dramatic performance as the boxing trainer of Tom Jordache (Nick Nolte) in the miniseries Rich Man, Poor Man.
 His final television appearance was a cameo as Mr. Roper on an episode of the sitcom Ellen in 1997.

 Personal life

 On May 21, 1950, Fell married Dolores Pikoos in Philadelphia.
 They divorced in 1954 and Fell married and divorced two subsequent times.
 He had two daughters, Tracy and Mara, with his second wife and adopted a son with his third wife, Karen Weingard.

 Illness and death

 On November 26, 1998 (Thanksgiving Day), Fell was rushed to the hospital and diagnosed with multiple myeloma (plasma cell cancer) after becoming too weak to get out of bed at his Marina del Rey home.
-He died at the Motion Picture and Television's retirement home in Woodland Hills, California on December 14, 1998, at the age of 74.
+He died at the Motion Picture and Television Country House and Hospital in Woodland Hills, California on December 14, 1998, at the age of 74.